xiaoschen/xiaoschen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a postdoctoral fellow in the Data and Knowledge Research Group at [The University of New South Wales](https://unsw.edu.au/) (advised by UNSW [Scientia Professor Xuemin Lin](https://www.cse.unsw.edu.au/~lxue/)).
-I obtained my Ph.D. from The University of New South Wales in 2021.
-I received my master and bachelor degrees from [Tongji University](https://en.tongji.edu.cn/).
+I obtained my Ph.D. from The University of New South Wales in 2021, and received my master and bachelor degrees from [Tongji University](https://en.tongji.edu.cn/).
 My research interests lie in the areas of graph databases and efficient query algorithms.

 Publications
 ======